Bones (Imagine Dragons song)

 "Bones" is a song by American pop rock band Imagine Dragons.
-The song was released through Interscope and Kidinakorner on March 11, 2022, as the lead single from the band's sixth studio album, Mercury – Acts 1 & 2.
+The song was released through Interscope and Kidinakorner on March 11, 2022, as the lead single from the band's fifth studio album, Mercury – Acts 1 & 2.
 It was written by Dan Reynolds, Wayne Sermon, Ben McKee, Daniel Platzman, and its producers Mattman & Robin.

 Background and release

 On March 9, 2022, the band posted to their social media, asking fans to head over to their official Discord server at 3:00PST for a surprise.
 The band's manager and frontman Dan Reynolds' brother, Mac, sent a WAV file containing the first 13 seconds of "Bones".
 The next day, the band announced on TikTok that the song would be released on March 11.
 The day afterward, the song was featured in the teaser for the third season of the Amazon Prime Video series, The Boys.

-Upon the song's release, Reynolds stated to Rolling Stone, "'Bones' is a reflection of my constant obsession with the finality and fragility of life.
+Upon the song's release, Reynolds stated to Rolling Stone, "'Bones' is a reflection of my constant obsession with the finality and fragility of my bone.
 I'm always in search of some evidence that will convince me that there is more to come—that life is truly eternal in some sense.
 Having yet to find that, I try to at least dream of what conquering death would feel like in a song."
+The song plays on a loop in the main menu of the mobile game MLB Perfect Inning 24 with cover star Corey Seager, following "Believer" playing in the 2023 edition.

+Composition

+Musically, Emily Zemler of Rolling Stone described "Bones" as a "mid-tempo rock-heavy track".